Jason-Duffy/AVRly/content/modules/data-converters/mcp48x2_dac/mcp48x2.md

 Note that there is no connection to the host MCU MISO pin, as this device is write only - the data only goes in one direction, from the MCU to the DAC.

+If you connect the output pins to a multimeter (keeping several meters is helpful for tasks like this), you can monitor the output voltage of each channel.

 ## API Reference

 Before initialising the DAC for use, you'll need to instantiate a dac_config_t object, and set the configuration values you'd like.